openethereum/openethereum.github.io/Demo-PoA-tutorial.md

 ### UI
 1. Start the node 0 using `parity --config node0.toml`
 2. Go to `localhost:8080` in your browser and go through the initial setup
-3. Click on "NEW ACCOUNT"
+3. Click on "RESTORE ACCOUNT"
-4. Pick "Recover account from recovery phrase", this will ensure the address will be the same as in this tutorial
 5. Use the phrase "node0" and password "node0"
 6. The new created account should have address `0x00Bd138aBD70e2F00903268F3Db08f2D25677C9e`
 7. Now recover from another phrase "user" and password "user" which will lead to account `0x004ec07d2329997267Ec62b4166639513386F32E`